armadaproject/armada-jupyter/docs/design/initial-design.md

 The configuration file will allow for:

 - Control over the resources that are allocated to the pod
-- Control over the image that is used for the jupyterlab pod
+- Control over the image that is used for the JupyterLab pod
 - Control over the timeout for the pod

 In the future, we may want to allow for more configuration options, such as:

-- Control over the ingress configuration (For more complex armada deployments)
+- Control over the ingress configuration (For more complex Armada deployments)
 - Control over the storage configuration (e.g. persistent storage)
 - Control over Armada authentication (e.g. using a different authentication method)